DanielMwendwa/DanielMwendwa.github.io.src/content/about/experience.md

     date_end: ''
     description: |2-
-        * Developed and supported data pipelines, including initial implementation, SMS platform and Google Forms configuration, daily pipeline execution, maintenance, and uploading of coding schemes to aid in data labelling.
+        * Developed and supported data pipelines, including initial implementation, SMS platform and Google forms configuration, daily pipeline execution, maintenance, and uploading of coding schemes to aid in data labelling.

         * Built, ran, and maintained new data processing pipelines and infrastructure using existing